Wsrxgh/Tracekit/README.md

   - Verify connectivity: `redis-cli -a 'Wsr123' -h <controller_ip> -p 6379 ping` → PONG
   - Ensure inputs directory exists and contains files matching controller paths (sync if no shared storage)

+### Concurrency and capacity (READ THIS)
+- parallel (per worker): maximum number of tasks that can run concurrently on that node
+- cpu_units (per task): CPU capacity required by a task; defaults from profiles:
+  - fast1080p=2, medium480p=2, hevc1080p=4
+- capacity-units (per worker): total CPU capacity of the node exposed to the scheduler (default = logical cores).
+Set explicitly to keep tests reproducible, e.g., --capacity-units 4
+- Dispatch rule: a task is dispatched to a node only if BOTH are satisfied:
+  - the node has at least 1 free concurrency slot (parallel)
+  - the node has remaining capacity >= task.cpu_units
+- On completion, the task returns 1 concurrency slot and cpu_units capacity to the node.

+### Mixed profiles and reproducibility
+- Use --mix to specify ratios, --total for total number of tasks, and --seed for a reproducible sequence.
+- Example: --mix "fast1080p=40,medium480p=40,hevc1080p=20" --total 50 --seed 20250901

+### Test inputs generator
+- Use tools/generate_test_videos.py to synthesize 1080p/30fps inputs with controlled complexity (H.264 yuv420p, ~8 Mbps, GOP~90)
+- .gitignore ignores inputs/ffmpeg/

 ---

 ## End-to-end multi-node trace collection test (current flow)